 Johns Hopkins dermatologists studied the issue in 2018 and found that unsubstantiated information about Bartonella is being spread by Lyme-oriented web sites (such as lymedisease.org, lymeactionnetwork.org, and lymeneteurope.org).

-The dermatologists also found that stretch marks:
+The dermatologists also found that horizontal stretch marks of the lower back:

 - Have nothing to do with bacterial infections, including Bartonella and Lyme disease.